gael-damour/php-oriented-object-learning/README.md

 Repository for my review of PHP Oriented Object
 ===============================================
 The objective of this repository is to review the POO in PHP.
+This is based on Grafikart formation with few modifications.

 ### 01 - The basics
 We'll define the objets in POO, and how can we'll work with that.
 (In progress)